 As a service leader, does your global spare parts network enable high asset availability?
-Using a spare parts management software that simulates service scenarios will allow you to assess whether your inventory can fulfill customer service demands and how changes to your inventory can affect your business.
+Using spare parts management software that simulates service scenarios will allow you to assess whether your inventory can fulfill customer service demands and how changes to your inventory may affect your business.

 Here are five questions to ask, the challenges in answering these questions with good data, and finally, why your service will benefit from the advanced modeling capabilities in a service simulation.

 This is easy enough to answer through simple performance monitoring.
-The problem with this question is that it turns your focus towards q historical data, distracting you from anticipating future conditions.
+The problem with this question is that it turns your focus towards to historical data, distracting you from anticipating future conditions.

 This is difficult to project.
 You need to analyze a combination of historical data and forecasts based on ideal-but-not-realistic lead times on service parts.
 Are you currently able to account for trapped inventory or parts variability?

 To answer this question, your business will have to reference user experiences and expertise to properly calibrate.
 This condition is difficult to replicate or scale across your organization.
 Service reality is dynamic, and even your most senior parts planner will have an inherent bias or blindness when it comes to how your business meets internal and external SLAs.